 But over the past couple of years, I’ve heard a different strategy begin to emerge.
-A student-first IT mentality that maybe, just maybe, will transcend campus silos.
+A student-first IT mentality will maybe, just maybe, transcend campus silos.

 How do students want to learn?
 How can universities equip students with a more complete set of job skills that companies are demanding?
 How is a changing student demographic—that is tilting toward adult and online learning—best supported?

-Common Goals to Accelerate Objectives
+Common Goals to Accelerate Higher Education IT Objectives

-Universities I met across the U.S. are challenging traditional teaching models and looking for progressive ways to deepen learning for traditional brick and mortar students and online learners alike.
+Universities I met across the U.S. are challenging traditional teaching models and looking for progressive ways to deepen learning for traditional brick-and-mortar students and online learners alike.
 To do it, they must consider closely the needs of both traditional and adult learners—two groups with very different situations—and consult with companies, parents and others.

 An Outside-In Approach: Students as Teachers, Faculty as Coaches

-This outside-in approach is a way for universities to more closely align student skills with the demands of future workplaces and employers.
+The outside-in approach is a way for universities to more closely align student skills with the demands of future workplaces and employers.
 To drive innovation and entrepreneurship, it’s an effort at meeting the needs of students head-on, rather than assuming that traditional teaching models incorporate everything students need to succeed in their chosen careers (or in their lives).
 This new teaching and learning strategy is reaching across disciplines, faculties, departments, students, IT departments, instructional design experts, administrators and staff.

 At these regional EDUCAUSE events, instructional design teams and CIOs have explored topics such as competency-based learning (learn more at cael.org), micro-credentialing (a nice overview by blogger Krista Moroder can be found here) and badges (check out openbadges.org).
-What is clear is that nearly all IT professionals in higher education are recognizing the need to address shifting demographics—adult learning is a major force—reduced enrollment and corporate cries for more prepared students with specific skill sets.
-Technology, now more than ever, is critical to learning success.
+What is clear is nearly all IT professionals in higher education recognize the need to address shifting demographics—adult learning is a major force—reduced enrollment and corporate cries for more prepared students with specific skill sets.

 More Agile & User-friendly IT

 Some institutions like California Polytechnic State University (Cal Poly), the University of Cincinnati, North Carolina State University and Menlo College are already ahead.
-They’ve been looking at improving outcomes from the student perspective and using easy-to-use workspaces to address multiple scenarios—teaching and learning, sporting events, computing labs, finance, business office, and admission professionals.
+They’ve been looking at improving outcomes from the student perspective and using easy-to-use workspaces to address multiple scenarios: Teaching and learning, sporting events, computing labs, finance, business office and admission professionals.

-Now with the introduction of VMware Workspace ONE, we can have even more meaningful discussion about tackling user, device and application management through a single, secure and simple-to-use digital workspace.
+Now with the introduction of VMware Workspace ONE, we can have even more meaningful discussions about tackling user, device and application management through a single, secure and simple-to-use digital workspace.
 Our user-centric and nimble approach, as described by Noah Wasmer, is powering the VMware Secure Digital Backpack solution for higher education.
 If your institution is looking to move toward a more student-centered approach, let’s talk soon.